A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Craft a rough outline

 Create a basic outline using the objectives, themes/symbols, and quotes or examples you noted while reading.
-For your first draft, the main focus is the logical organization of your ideas.
+For your first draft, the focus is on the logical organization of your ideas.
 While sentence fluency and grammar will be necessary for the final report, you can hold off on perfecting those elements when crafting a rough outline.

 Standard Book Report Outline